sakard23/C-program-code-sample/README.md

-# hello_world
-this is a simple C programming code printing "hello world!!".
+in this repository, there will be some simple sample of C programming code for a beginners.